richard-shan/fabRepo/docs/lessons/week1/gitlab.md

 ## Git and Python

+Git is a version control system designed to track changes in code.
+Git supports branching, merging, and committing changes and working on the same project with different people from multiple machines.
+GitLab builds upon Git to add a web interface for repository management, automated pipelines, and tools for collaboration and project tracking.

+For documentation purposes, my GitLab repository will hold all of my documentation pages, file downloads, and images/videos.
+The FabCloud GitLab is a custom instance of GitLab that Fab Academy uses, and is custom built to facilitate integration with hosting documentation sites.

 Due to prior coding experience, I already had both <a href="https://git-scm.com/downloads">**Git**</a> and <a href="https://www.python.org/downloads/">**Python**</a> installed on my computer.
 I had installed <a href="https://www.mkdocs.org/">**MkDocs**</a> a few months prior for documenting some of my coding projects.

 However, when I was helping some of my friends, I noticed a few common errors: